 Research

-The Power of Dialogue: Forced Displacement and Social Integration amid an Islamist Insurgency in Mozambique
+The Power of Dialogue: Forced Displacement and Social Integration Amid an Islamist Insurgency in Mozambique.
+Journal of Development Economics (2025).

 Abstract: With global forced displacement at an unprecedented level, there is an increasing demand for low-cost interventions that can reduce tension between displaced persons and host communities.
 This study undertakes a novel field experiment designed to improve the social integration of internally displaced persons (IDPs) into host communities under conditions of scarce resources and low state capacity.
 The experiment was conducted in Cabo Delgado, Mozambique's northernmost province, where an Islamist insurgency has resulted in over one million IDPs.
-Hosts and IDPs participated in joint community meetings in which they discussed topics related to the collective life of both groups, and IDPs also narrated their stories of escape from insurgents.
-Analysis of survey data, list experiments, the Implicit Association Test, and lab-in-the-field games shows that the community meetings produced immediate and sustained positive effects on the relationship between hosts and IDPs.
-Religious tolerance also improved, and religious-extremist beliefs decreased, highlighting the potential of intergroup contact to support counterinsurgency efforts.
-As a novel insight, this study finds that even brief but structured intergroup interactions can have a beneficial long-lasting impact on social cohesion.
+Hosts and IDPs participated in joint community meetings in which they discussed topics related to their collective life.
+Analysis of survey data, list experiments and lab-in-the-field games shows the community meetings produced sustained positive effects on the relationship between hosts and IDPs.
+As a novel insight, this study finds that even brief but structured intergroup interactions can have a beneficial and enduring impact on social cohesion that persists for at least 2-3 months.

 External Presentations: NEUDC 2024 (USA, 2024); 20th Annual Workshop of the Households in Conflict Network (Berlin, 2024); UNHCR / World Bank Joint Data Center Conference on Forced Displacement (Ivory Coast, 2024); BSE Summer Forum on Migration (2024), International Security and Development Center Seminar Series (virtual, 2024).
 UNU-WIDER Development Conference "The World at Crossroads" (Mozambique, 2024), Lisbon Migration Economics Workshop (2024), CSAE Oxford University Conference (2024), European Winter Meeting of the Econometric Society (2023), IMF Mozambique Seminar (virtual, 2023), Annual Workshop of the Households in Conflict Network (2023), Nova SBE seminar (2023), Wageningen University seminar (2023) World Bank DIME - KDI School 4th Development Impact Conference (2023), 16th AFD-World Bank Migration and Development Conference (2023), University of Warwick PhD Students Conference (2023), Nordic Conference in Development Economics (2023), 16th Annual Meeting of the Portuguese Economic Journal (2023), CIREQ Montreal Conference (2023), UNU-WIDER Seminar Series (2023), IGC Mozambique Migration and Urbanization Conference (2022).